A Note About a City

 You ask how I am and how Nairobi is.
 As if to inquire what it is doing at any given moment.
 Or perhaps what its dreams and aspirations are; the books it is reading, who its friends are now, and most importantly who is sleeping in its bed.

 But in all seriousness, what can I tell you about Nairobi that you do not already know?
 Do I tell you about how the City unfurls itself onto my lap every time my feet cross the threshold of the many doors I call home?
 How eager it is to always show itself off?
-Never shy, never timid, unlike those children who find ways to hide behind the flowing dresses and thick thighs of their parents.
+Never shy, never timid.
+Unlike those children who find ways to hide behind the flowing dresses and thick thighs of their parents.
 It is not like those North American cities either, so concerned with propriety that they forget to live.

 Nairobi lives its truth on the outside, always there.
 Waiting to be consumed.

-Progress is costly you see, my friend.
+Progress is costly my friend.

-If you return to that window, you will bear witness to the sheer ingenuity and entrepreneurship of many of the City’s inhabitants.
+If you return to that window, you can bear witness to the sheer ingenuity and entrepreneurship of many of the City’s inhabitants.
 They are fast moving, strong, weary, old and young.
 United by the quickness of their math and their perilous determinations to make the sale.
 They are hands and roadside tables filled with fruits, vegetables, eggs, samosas, steering wheel covers, peanuts, potted plants, newspapers, bottled water, sugarcane, sunglasses, car chargers, lollipops, car fresheners.
 Whatever your needs, they have them met.

 Your eyes may widen in disbelief as the man selling hazard signs steps in the breath between two colorful matatus —fighting for the right for his business to exist besides theirs.
 Don’t fret.
 He will emerge unscathed on the other side of them, securing a lane for himself as he makes a quick sale.
-They are unwavering in their purpose—to make money.

 What else can I tell you about Nairobi?
 Maybe that she constantly aims to discompose you?
-Placing mangled limbs against sparkling white heels as you cross Kaunda Street so that you are forced to contemplate whether the man holding the blue plastic cup trembling with shillings will ever see a place as important as the heeled woman rushing by is headed to.
+Placing mangled limbs against sparkling white heels as you cross Kaunda Street in the CBD so that you are forced to contemplate whether the man holding the blue plastic cup trembling with shillings will ever see a place as important as the heeled woman rushing by is headed to.
 As you near the Kenya Power & Lighting building, Nairobi continues her game of dualities over the City’s lunch break.
-There, in front of the office workers lazing in the sun, she sets street preachers next to flyers that offer a more ‘traditional’ medical solution to all of life's problems, namely:
+In front of the office workers lazing in the sun, she sets street preachers next to flyers that offer a more ‘traditional’ medical solution to all of life's problems, namely:

 Protection over house, body or land